cran-task-views/NetworkAnalysis/NetworkAnalysis.md

 contagion processes.
 It implements algorithms for calculating network diffusion statistics such as transmission rate, hazard rates, exposure models, network threshold levels, infectiousness (contagion), and susceptibility.

+### Others

+- `r pkg("graphon") provides methods for estimating the *graphon* of a network based on tis adjacency matrix using empirical degree-sorting for stochastic blockmodel (SBM), SBM approximation, universal singular value thresholding, or neighborhood smoothing.
+Also, on the basis of the estiamted model, it can complete a matrix from a partially observed data.
+Additionally, it includes function to generate binary graph given an arbitrary graphon, Erdos-Renyi random graphs, and SBMs.
+Besides including 10 graphon models for simulation.

 ## Field packages